fgrehm/tiny-rails/README.md

 ```

 This will give you a pretty basic application that you can run with `rackup`
-or you prefferend server.
+or you preferred server.
 It even supports code reloading for the generated
-controller!
+controller, models and mailers!

 You can also fire up a console to play around with the generated app running
 `tiny-rails console`.
 If you want to use Pry, you can just add the `pry-rails`